Co-Producing a resource for intervention development: The Nature on Prescription Handbook.

 2NIHR Applied Research Collaboration (ARC) South West Peninsula, University of Plymouth, UK

-Background and Objective: There is increased interest in nature based interventions (NBIs) to support mental health.
-These interventions are complex; operating across sectors, with a variety of activities, populations and environments.
+Background and Objective: There is increased interest in nature-based interventions (NBIs) to support mental health.
+These interventions are complex, operating across sectors, with a variety of activities, populations and environments.
 Previous research has highlighted poor elucidation of how and why context influences the outcomes observed in NBIs.
-In the UK a rise in social prescribing, where people are supported into community/voluntary organisations, has expanded without concomitant evidence based guidance to underpin intervention development.
-This presented an imperative to work with stakeholders to co-produce a nature based intervention development resource.
+In the United Kingdom, a rise in social prescribing, where people are supported into community/voluntary organisations, has expanded without concomitant evidence-based guidance to underpin intervention development.
+This presented an imperative to work with stakeholders to coproduce a nature-based intervention development resource.

-Results: The realist review (n=1343 results identified through database searches (n=5), plus reference scanning of key topic reviews, and grey literature review) identified 10 key mechanisms through which health and wellbeing benefits are likely to accrue through NBIs (Being outside, Making a difference, Being in a group, Physical activity, Personal achievement, Having fun, Personal growth, Creativity, Caring, Relationship to Nature).
-Interviews (n=13) helped to define pathways linking these mechanisms to ten specific intervention activities and four types of outcomes.
+Results: The realist review [n=1,343 results identified through database searches (n=5), plus reference scanning of key topic reviews, and grey literature review] identified 10 key mechanisms through which health and well-being benefits are likely to accrue through NBIs (Being outside, Making a difference, Being in a group, Physical activity, Personal achievement, Having fun, Personal growth, Creativity, Caring, Relationship to Nature).
+Interviews (n=13) helped to define pathways linking these mechanisms to 10 specific intervention activities and four types of outcomes.
 Preliminary guidance based on this logic model was developed.
-In workshops (n=4) (44 participants) theoretical exercises allowed providers to consider implementation of the guidance for their particular context and requirements, the results were used to refine the guidance.
-Conclusion: Co-production allowed us to integrate the best available evidence with contemporary experience, to produce an evidence based handbook which has validity for providers and is based on robust programme theory.
-Relevance and Importance to Patients: The handbook has over 2,100 downloads, from 60 countries.
+In workshops (n=4) (44 participants), theoretical exercises allowed providers to consider implementation of the guidance for their particular context and requirements; the results were used to refine the guidance.
+Conclusion: Coproduction allowed us to integrate the best available evidence with contemporary experience, to produce an evidence-based handbook which has validity for providers and is based on robust programme theory.
+Relevance and Importance to Patients: The handbook has more than 2,100 downloads, from 60 countries.
 It has been accessed by activity providers, health professionals, professional institutes, government departments and local authorities.
-Ongoing commissioned work, testing the feasibility of nature based activities reached through social prescribing, builds on our programme theory.
-The aim is to provide patients with access to interventions that are appropriate, effective, and safe.
+Ongoing commissioned work, testing the feasibility of nature-based activities reached through social prescribing, builds on our programme theory.
+The aim is to provide patients with access to interventions that are appropriate, effective and safe.